alan-hadyk/grocify/README.md

    - `username` String (required, max.
 100 characters) - Username for display
    - `password_hash` String (required) - Hashed password for authentication
    - `email` String (required) - Email address for login, communication and recovery
+   - `preferred_language` Enum (required) - Language preferred by the user.
+This is enumeration with ISO 639-1 codes (values such as "en", "pl", etc.).
+Defaults to the language of given mobile phone.
    - `created_at` Timestamp (required) - The timestamp of when the user was created.

 2. `recipes` table - Details about recipes, including title, description, creator: